 To make sure officials never see you at fault for poor cycling behavior, in the event of an accident, follow all posted traffic signs and guidelines defined by Colorado law.
 This includes stopping at intersections, riding with the flow of traffic, and obeying street lights.
 Additionally, lawful cyclists must use lights when riding between sunset and sunrise and have reflectors on the front, left, right, and rear of the bicycle.

 The nuances surrounding bicycle accidents and the rights of cyclists are complicated.
-If you, your child, or another loved one experienced an injured in a bicycle accident, speak with an experienced accident attorney.
+If you, your child, or another loved one experienced an injured in a bicycle accident in Colorado, speak with an experienced accident attorney.
 They know how to navigate your case.
 Most importantly, reach out before you talk to your insurance adjuster.

 Be sure of one thing – the insurance company is not your friend.